 - Tortillas: In place of noodles, this recipe calls for tortillas.
 I prefer using homemade flour tortillas, but your favorite brand works just fine.
 If you need this recipe to be gluten-free, corn or gluten-free tortillas work just as well.

-- A Hearty Beef Mixture.
-Instead of sausage and ground beef coated in tomato sauce like classic lasagna, this Mexican Lasagna is made with ground beef that is seasoned with diced tomatoes and Mexican seasonings, like those found in taco seasoning.
-Feel free to use leftover taco meat instead of this ground beef mixture, but I like the texture and moisture that the diced tomatoes add to this lasagna recipe.
+- Beef Mixture: This Mexican Lasagna is made with ground beef that is seasoned with diced tomatoes and Mexican seasonings, like those found in taco seasoning.
+Feel free to use ground turkey or chicken in place of ground beef.

 - The first step to making this lasagna is to drain the cottage cheese.
 This helps to keep the casserole from being watery.
 To do this, simply place the cottage cheese into a fine-mesh strainer over a large bowl and let it drain while you brown the meat.